 You have an impressive discography.
 How long does it take you to create an album?
 Does most of the stuff you create go online/to the tape or are the public releases just a tiny fraction of all the music you create?

 It all depends.
 I recorded the LP for Aguirre in something like 2 nights.
 A lot of times I already have the music recorded, then I send it out to see if someone would be interested in putting it out.
 Or if I get a request from someone I usually have something lying around or something I started.
 I do put out a ton of music, but I really jam a lot and do not always feel the need to hit record.
 Sometimes I play around for fun and come up with a bit I really like and want to see how I can expand upon it, that’s when I like to hit record.
+Which one of your own albums you like the most?

 I really enjoyed the way the LP turned out.
 And I am into “Come And Melt Your Face Off” on Sacred Phrases.
 I have a release called “Shanghai Complex” that I really like because it was a huge departure for me.
 Voices, acoustic guitars, computer processing.
 I just released Night Visions and the title track is my favorite recording of mine.